twinfoundation/framework/packages/core/docs/reference/classes/Urn.md

 > `static` **tryParseExact**(`urn`): `undefined` \| [`Urn`](Urn.md)

-Try and parse a string into the urn parts it must start with urn:.
+Try and parse a string into the urn parts.

 #### Parameters